Matheus Cassini says he never wanted to leave Corinthians: "They wanted to sell me and earn commission" | Corinthians

 Seven years later, in a chat on the “GE Corinthians” podcast, he decided to vent.
 And he said he never wanted to leave Timão:

 – It wasn’t the best decision.
-It was all very new to me at the time.
+At the time, it was all very new to me.
 I didn’t want to leave, but there were people in my path who wanted me to leave to earn a commission or benefit.
 This is the great truth.
 But regardless of anything, today I treat it as a matter that has passed.
 It was a difficult exit for me, I was not prepared to leave.
 Leaving like I did, delayed my evolution process.

 Read too: